KwKKei/power_outage_model_building/README.md

 This project will condcut an open-ended investigation into the dataset of the power outages dataset, then we will discussing a question with training a new model and compare with the original one in order to conduct some interesting analysis.

 ## Framing the Problem
-Based on the investigation we concluded on the previous investigation, we would like to predict the number and severity og major power outages in the year 2024, which the dataset only contains the major power outage daat in the continental U.S. from January 2000 to July 2016.
+Based on the investigation we concluded on the previous investigation, we would like to predict the number and severity of major power outages in the year 2024, which the dataset only contains the major power outage data in the continental U.S. from January 2000 to July 2016.
 And we would like to discuss the porblem in predicting the cause of a High Serverrity power outage.

-Predicting the cause of a major power outage is crucial for preemptive mitigation and efficient response.
+Predicting the cause of a major power outage is crucial for efficient response.
 Power outages have significant impacts on various sectors, disrupting critical services, industries, and daily life.
 Understanding the cause of a high-severity power outage allows for targeted preventive measures, such as infrastructure upgrades or maintenance, reducing the likelihood and duration of future disruptions.
 This proactive approach enhances overall grid reliability, minimizes economic losses, and ensures a more resilient and stable power supply.

-TO make accurate predictions, we are using the dataset on 1534 power outages cases from 200 to 2016, with 59 columns recording the information.
-Based one the question we investigate, this dataset includes various features such as the `'YEAR'`, `'CLIMATE.CATEGORY'`, `'OUTAGE.START'`, `'OUTAGE.RESTORATION'`, `'OUTAGE.DURATION'`, `'CAUSE.CATEGORY'`, `'CAUSE.CATEGORY.DETAIL'`, `'DEMAND.LOSS.MW'`, `'CUSTOMERS.AFFECTED'`, `'TOTAL.CUSTOMERS'`, `'HIGH_SEVERITY'`, and the list goes on.
+To make accurate predictions, we are using the dataset on 1534 power outages cases from 200 to 2016, with 59 columns recording the information.
+Based one the question we investigate, this dataset includes various features such as the `'YEAR'`, `'CLIMATE.CATEGORY'`, `'OUTAGE.START'`, `'OUTAGE.RESTORATION'`, `'OUTAGE.DURATION'`, `'CAUSE.CATEGORY'`, `'DEMAND.LOSS.MW'`, `'CUSTOMERS.AFFECTED'`, `'TOTAL.CUSTOMERS'`, `'HIGH_SEVERITY'`, and the list goes on.

 By training a classification model usingthe data, we aim to complete a model that increase the accuracy in identify what the distribution of cause of mojor power outages in the following years.
 Training a classification model contributes to improved decision-making by enabling automated categorization of data, leading to more efficient and accurate predictions.
 In the future, this can enhance various fields such as healthcare, finance, and technology, fostering innovation, and streamlining processes for better outcomes and resource optimization.
 Finally, we wouldn't consider the time prediction in our model.

 ## About the data cleaning
-We would use the same data cleaning we did in the previous analysis, which can be found [here] (https://kwkkei.github.io/power_outage_investigation).
+We would use the same data cleaning we did in the previous analysis, which can be found [here] (https://kwkkei.github.io/power_outage_investigation/).

 In order to increase the readability and accuracy of our data, we have commit some changes to clean the original DataFrame we get.